Vacancies

 - Knowledge and/or experience of the work undertaken by Citizens Advice

-- An understanding of and commitment to the Aims and Principles of the Citizens
+- An understanding of and commitment to the Aims and Principles of the Citizens Advice service, including our equality and diversity policies

 - An understanding of and commitment to Citizens Advice’s Research & Campaigns work